Wayground Alternative for Language Teachers

 Magic Links, Not Game Codes

-Wayground still uses game-code entry and leaderboard-driven completion.
+Wayground keeps the familiar Quizizz classroom flow with codes, assignments, and gamified modes.
 Quizzz uses Magic Links — students click a URL and start immediately.
-No code to enter, no race to win, no meme screens between questions.
+No code to enter, no app to install, no account required.

 AI from Your Own Materials

-Wayground's AI works from its own question bank.
-Quizzz AI reads your specific vocabulary list, textbook passage, or lesson notes and generates questions directly from your content — not generic library questions.
+Wayground now includes AI and a broad resource library for general classrooms.
+Quizzz AI is narrower by design: it reads your vocabulary list, textbook passage, or lesson notes and generates language questions directly from your material.

 Built for Japanese and Chinese from Day One